Knightstone, Weston-super-Mare

 Right to Withdraw Instructions

 You will have the right to withdraw without penalty any matter in which you have instructed us to act on your behalf, provided that it is within 7 days of the original instruction and that we have not started work on the matter with your consent.
+If you wish to withdraw after this period, you will be liable for the costs and fees which have been incurred on the matter from inception.

 Work Outsourced to Third Parties

-When necessary we will engage other professionals on your behalf (such as counsel, accountants, expert witnesses or cost draftsmen).
-This is done as your agent and we accept no responsibility for anything he/she does or any omission he/she makes.
+When necessary, we will engage other professionals on your behalf (such as counsel, accountants, expert witnesses, or cost draftsmen).
+This is done as your agent, and we accept no responsibility for anything he/she does or any omission he/she makes.

 Fees and Disbursements

-Before we start work on any matter we will agree the basis on which we will charge you.
+Before we start work on any matter, we will agree the basis on which we will charge you.
 These arrangements will be set out in our engagement letter.

 Billing and Payment